1998 NBA Finals: Legacy and aftermath

 Portland Trail Blazers.
 Dennis Rodman, released by the Bulls in the offseason, signed with the Lakers mid-season, playing only 23 games before being released.
 In January 1999, the Bulls re-signed Steve Kerr and traded him to the San Antonio Spurs, where he would win two more championships in 1999 and 2003, his last year in the NBA.
 After turning down Phil Jackson's offer to coach the New York Knicks (Jackson was the president of basketball operations of the team), Kerr would go on to win four championships as head coach of the Golden State Warriors in 2015, 2017, 2018, and 2022.
-Luc Longley also retired in 2001.
 Both Pippen and Kerr played opposite of former coach Phil Jackson's Lakers in multiple playoff series in the early 2000s.

 John Stockton and Karl Malone led the Jazz to playoff appearances each season through 2003, however each season featured a loss in the first or second round.
 During the 2003 off-season, Stockton retired and Malone joined the Los Angeles Lakers.
 Malone returned to the NBA Finals in 2004 where he would lose to the Detroit Pistons in 5 games.
 Jerry Sloan would coach the Jazz until his retirement in 2011.